List of A Song of Ice and Fire characters: Gendry

 Gendry is one of Robert Baratheon's many bastard children.
 He lives in King's Landing as an armorer's apprentice and is unaware of his true parentage.
 Gendry later joins the Brotherhood without Banners.

 Edric Storm

 Edric Storm is Robert Baratheon's only acknowledged bastard.
-He was conceived on Stannis and Selyse's wedding night, when Robert seduced and deflowered Delena Florent, one of Selyse's cousins, in Stannis' marriage bed.
+He was conceived on Stannis and Selyse's wedding night, when Robert seduced and deflowered Delena Florent, one of Selyse's cousins, in Stannis's marriage bed.
 Edric was sent by Stannis to be fostered by his other uncle Renly Baratheon.
 Edric was raised under the guardianship of Storm's End Castellan Ser Cortnay Penrose.
-After Renly dies, Cortnay refuses to surrender Storm's End, fearing Stannis' intentions for Edric; as a result, he is assassinated by Melisandre.
+After Renly dies, Cortnay refuses to surrender Storm's End, fearing Stannis's intentions for Edric; as a result, he is assassinated by Melisandre.
 Stannis then sends Edric to Dragonstone.
 Melisandre and Selyse tell Stannis to sacrifice Edric, claiming his king's blood will enable them to raise a dragon.
 To prevent this, Davos sends Edric to Lys under the guardianship of one of Robert's cousins, Andrew Estermont.